undeluro/undeluro/README.md

-- Sup 👋, I’m Niyaz
+# Hey 👋, I’m Niyaz
 - Computer Science and Intelligent Systems at AGH University (2nd year)
 - Focused on AI in Web3 and Finance
-- Problem solving since 2019
+- Problem-solving since 2019

 <!---
 undeluro/undeluro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.